 Early History of the Cheekley family

 This web page shows only a small excerpt of our Cheekley research.
-Another 200 words (14 lines of text) covering the years 1190, 1281 and 1447 are included under the topic Early Cheekley History in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) covering the years 1190, 1281 and 1447 are included under the topic Early Cheekley History in all our PDF Extended History products and printed products wherever possible.

 Cheekley Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Cheekley have been found, including Checkley, Checkleigh, Checklee, Checkly, Chackley, Chackly and many more.

 Early Notables of the Cheekley family (pre 1700)

 More information is included under the topic Early Cheekley Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cheekley family to Ireland
+Migration of the Cheekley family

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Cheekley were among those contributors: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..